ShouWenWang/protein_evolution/README.md

 ### Normal_mode_analysis_for_PDZ_elastic_network_model

 The folder gives our code for analyzing the open-to-close conformational change of an elastic network model for PDZ domain, and compute the single-point mutation effect associated with this conformational change.

+### My_Common_Function

+Some setting for plotting figures and computing principle components etc.

+### startup

+A script to add all relevant files in the searching path